 …all over Croatia…

-The bi-annual Restaurant Week (Restoran Tjedna) returns this month, actually taking place over a week and a bit from 10th to 20th October 2024.
-Restaurants all over Croatia will present a special menu, with dishes priced at €20/22 for lunch and €20-24 for dinner.
+The bi-annual Restaurant Week (Restoran Tjedna) returns this month, actually taking place over a week and a bit in mid-October.
+Participating restaurants all over Croatia will present a special menu, with dishes priced at €20/22 for lunch and €20-24 for dinner.

 …in central Croatia…